neomatrix369/awesome-ai-ml-dl/examples/better-nlp/Docker_environment.md

 ```

-Run the docker container to start running the programs:
+### Run the docker container to start running the programs

 ```
     $ ./runDockerImage.sh